7th International AMD-Symposium

 Philip J. Rosenfeld (Miami/USA)

-Choriocapillaris imaging using SS-OCT angiography in AMD46 P
+Choriocapillaris imaging using SS-OCT angiography in AMD

 Martin Hammer, R. Schultz, D. Meller (Jena/D)